swiftlang/swift-testing/Documentation/StyleGuide.md

 }
 ```

-Properties in Swift whose access level is `public` or greater must have an
+Properties in Swift whose access level is `public` or greater, or which have
-explicitly specified type even if they have an initialization expression and the
+`@usableFromInline`, must have an explicitly specified type even if they have an
-compiler could infer their type.
-This is meant to protect against future changes
+initialization expression and the compiler could infer their type.
+This is meant
-to the code called by the initialization expression causing the inferred type of
+to protect against future changes to the code called by the initialization
-its property to change unknowingly, which could break clients.
-Properties with
+expression causing the inferred type of its property to change unknowingly,
-lower access levels may have an inferred type.
+which could break clients.
+Properties with lower access levels may have an
+inferred type.

 Exported C and C++ symbols that are exported should be given the prefix `swt_`
 and should otherwise be named using the same lowerCamelCase naming rules as in